amritamaz/academic-homepage/index.md

 title: home
 ---

 I recently received my PhD in [computer science] [cse] from the [University of Washington] [uw].
-I worked with the computer architecture group and the UW Reality Lab, and I collaborated with the UW databases group.
+I worked with the computer architecture group and the UW Reality Lab, and I collaborated with the UW Databases group.

 My research focuses on improving **systems for graphics and virtual reality** with hardware-software codesign and ML-for-systems techniques.
 My PhD thesis proposed optimizations across the mobile-cloud visual computing stack, by leveraging **perceptual information like saliency, semantics, or visual structure**.